damphyr/gaudi/doc/STYLE.md

-#The Gaudi Coding Style
+# The Gaudi Coding Style

-##System configuration
+## System configuration

 Gaudi exposes the system configuration in a global variable called $configuration.

 We refer to $configuration **only** within tasks.
-NO gaudi helper module or method with EVER access $configuration directly.
+No gaudi helper module or method with EVER access $configuration directly.
 The system configuration is always passed to the method as a parameter named system_config.

-##Method parameters
+## Method parameters

 Method parameters are defined from specific to generic and the last two are always system_config,platform (when the method is platform independent, then system_config is the last parameter).